 First, the CFO is in a good position to clearly define the organization's valuable assets, which is the first step to adequate protection against any threat.
 Second, functions that are critical in early detection and prevention of insider attacks, including accounts payable, information, the comptroller, accounts receivable and purchasing and supply chain, often report to the CFO.
 This gives the financial executive a unique perch to oversee these functions with an eye for the insider threat.
 If the CFO is attuned to this issue and watching those areas, he or she will greatly increase the odds that the company will discover malicious insider activity before it's too late.

-The organization that employs enterprise risk management (see "ERM: Myths & Truths" in this magazine's December 2010 issue) will enjoy a higher level of protection, particularly if the financial executive is a major team player in consideration of the insider threat.
+The organization that employs enterprise risk management will enjoy a higher level of protection, particularly if the financial executive is a major team player in consideration of the insider threat.
 In a truly unified organization there should be many groups involved in risk oversight, including Business Conduct & Ethics, Compliance, Legal, Privacy, Audit, and Corporate Security.
 Each of them likely owns or monitors some function that can provide detection or prevention of malicious insider activity.